THE REFERENCING PROCESS

 Providing you have read and understood the above information you should not have an issue (1) being in employment or self employed (2) providing the necessary information (3) earning 2.5 times the rent (4) having a good credit history/score

 If you proceed to pay the holding deposit you are certifying you comply and should your application fail for any of the said reasons then the holding deposit is none refundable as we have proceeded on the basis you satisfy the criteria.

 Is there nothing else I will need to provide?

 Before collecting keys you will need to provide:

-£50.00 key deposit which will be returned when you vacate providing the full set of keys are returned and the property is in good condition;
+£50.00 key deposit & £50.00 mattress deposit (we supply a mattress protector) which will be returned when you vacate providing the full set of keys are returned and the property and mattress are in good condition;

 Evidence that standing order has been set up for the set calendar of each month;